mobify/workshop--descript/README.md

 We can see that these two scripts need to run in one order on desktop, and the opposite order on mobile.
 We're going to use descript's `add()` method. the first arguement to the `add()` method is a string, this will be the name of your bucket, the second argument is an object containing a reference to the script or scripts you would like added to that bucket.
 In this case we will select the script by it's `src` again.

-In `/app/global/baseView.js` still inside of the `preProcess` function, and below the code we added in the last step, lets add the following:
+In `/app/global/baseView.js` still inside of the `preProcess` function, and below the code we added in the last step, let's add the following:

 ```
 descript.add('urgent', {